Fiona Martin Shortlisted for a National Theatre Skill Award From Creative and Cultural Skills Awards

 We are proud to announce that Fiona Martin Deputy Director at The Customs House has been shortlisted for a prestigious National award.

 The Creative & Cultural Skills Awards shine a light on the individuals who have shown an outstanding commitment to skill development and learning in the creative industries.
-Those who have been shortlisted ensure the next generation have the skills to help the UK creative sector thrive.
-Fiona has been shortlisted for the Theatre Skills Award for her outstanding work with The Customs House Youth Theatres.
+The shortlisted individuals ensure the next generation have the skills to help the creative sector thrive.
+Fiona has been shortlisted for the Theatre Skills Award.
+This is in recognition of her outstanding work with The Customs House Youth Theatres.

-The Customs House Youth Theatres develop young people theatre and performance skills and achieve help them achieve an Explore, Bronze, Silver or Gold Arts Award.
+The Customs House Youth Theatres develop young people theatre and performance skills.
+Members can also work towards achieving an Arts Award.
 Dedicated to young people’s talent development, Fiona supports every member of the youth theatre groups tirelessly thelping them achieve their creative ambitions.

 On hearing the news Fiona said,

 “It was lovely just to be nominated!
 So when I was told I’d been shortlisted in the Theatre skills category I was stunned.
 This shines a light our Youth Theatre members hard work and dedication.
 They are exceptional.”

 More About Our Award Winning Junior and Senior Youth Theatres

 The Customs House runs three youth theatres.
 The Juniors, Seniors and Jarrow School Youth Theatres.